observeinc/manifests/README.md

 We compose these base layers into overlays.
 Our default `stack` overlay collects events, logs and metrics.

+# Component Configuration

+You can add `-collector-listerwatcher-limit batch_size` to the `kube-state-events` container args to adjust the batch size (default is 500).
+This can reduce initial memeory usage, which may allow you to run a smaller container.

 # Sizing

 By default, we attempt to choose defaults which have a wide operating